-The CARES Act permits homeowners with federally-backed mortgages to request payment forbearance of up to 180 days (beginning on March 18) from their lender if they are unable to make payments due to impacts of the COVID-19 outbreak, and mortgage servicers are required to extend the forbearance an additional 180 days upon the borrower’s request.
+Homeowners with federally-backed mortgages are entitled to payment forbearance of up to 180 days from their lender if they are unable to make payments due to impacts of the COVID-19 outbreak, and mortgage servicers are required to extend the forbearance an additional 180 days upon the borrower’s request.

 The State of California has required utilities to continue providing service to customers who are unable to pay their bills because of the COVID-19 outbreak.
 This applies to municipal utilities; community choice aggregators; and energy, water, sewer, and communications companies.

 The Federal Government has provided additional funding for the Low Income Home Energy Assistance Program (LIHEAP).
 Visit this page for California LIHEAP contact info.

 For low-income residents not enrolled, Comcast is providing 2 months of free internet service through the end of 2020, after which the rate is $9.95 monthly.

 The State of California has set up a Friendship Line to provide isolated seniors with emotional and other support.
 Trained staff also help seniors navigate a variety of issues, including making referrals to other agencies for services and support.
 The Friendship Line is (800) 971-0016.

-The Federal CARES Act states that federal student loan borrowers are eligible for temporary relief during the COVID-19 outbreak by requesting administrative forbearance of up to 180 days from their loan servicer (through September 30).
-Interest is also waived until September 30 on all federally-held student loans.
-All collection actions on defaulted student loans are suspended until September 30, including wage garnishments, withholdings from federal tax refunds, and other federal payments.
+The Federal CARES Act states that federal student loan borrowers are eligible for temporary relief during the COVID-19 outbreak by requesting administrative forbearance from their loan servicer through the end of 2020.
+Interest is also waived until the end of 2020 on all federally-held student loans.
+All collection actions on defaulted student loans are suspended until the end of 2020, including wage garnishments, withholdings from federal tax refunds, and other federal payments.